Children and young persons placed outside own home

 Relevance

-The statistics are used by municipalities, regions, ministries, the media, researchers and private individuals.
+The statistics are used by municipalities, provinces, ministries, the media, researchers, private individuals and organizations.
 The statistics are used for public planning and administration, research, public debate and education.

 Accuracy and reliability